google/digitalbuildings/tools/README.md

 ### Toolkit Web Application

-The [web-based toolkit application](dbo-toolkit-app.azurewebsites.net) also exists to provide a user-friendly interface to all of the Digital Buildings tools.
+The [web-based toolkit application](dbo-toolkit-app.azurewebsites.net) exists to provide a user-friendly interface to all of the Digital Buildings tools.
 **Note:** Curently, the Toolkit Web Application only supports the Instance Validatr.
 The team plans to support other tools in the near future.

 ### Toolkit CLI Installation